Skip to main content

 Understand what each requirement is asking for

-The regulatory_requirements array lists out each of the requirements that need to be fulfilled for your order (country + phone_number_type + action).
+The regulatory_requirements array lists each of the requirements that need to be fulfilled for your order (country + phone_number_type + action).
 Each individual requirement has a unique requirement_id.

 Using the GET /v2/requirement_types/:id API request (API reference here) you can view additional information for each requirement and how to fulfill them.
 An example request is below: